Join us for an embodied book club

 Step 3: Register for the FREE Embodied Book Club sessions by sharing your email below.

-Step 4: Dance how the words live inside you as we explore the map of transformation in Thecla's scripture and the way it meets our own journey of transforming from the paradigm of powerlessness to power for 8 Fridays, starting on Lionsgate 8-8-25.
-August 8th is also referred to as Lionsgate, which is a powerful annual portal on August 8th when the star Sirius aligns with our sun, amplifying Leo energy and supporting us in stepping into our sovereignty and creative power.
+Step 4: Dance how the words live inside you as we explore the map of transformation in Thecla's scripture and the way it meets our own journey of transforming from the paradigm of powerlessness to power for 8 Fridays, starting on September 5th, 2025.

 I first met Meggan Watterson around the time her first book Reveal: A Sacred Manual for Getting Spiritually Naked came out in 2013.
 As a Harvard-trained feminist theologian, she realized in sharing her own journey there are many others who long for a spirituality that encourages embodiment rather than denies it, that inspires them to abandon their fears but never themselves, and to be led by the audacious and fiercely loving voice of truth inside them.
 Meggan's books are unique from a theology perspective, because they make space for the self, for the personal lived experience.
 I'll always remember the first meal we shared and the feeling inside of myself that I could be all of me.
 Every time I read her words or share a conversation, I continue to feel this invitation to become more myself.